 What Causes Ocular Nerve Damage?

-Sight is one of the most important skills in life.
+Sight is one of the most important life skills.
 The vision process of people begins with the light reaching the retina.
 This light turns into electrical energy from the retina and reaches the brain by passing through the visual pathways of the person.
 Light reaching the visual part of the brain passes through nerves called the optic nerve, optic chiasm, and optic tract.

 These nerves unite and form the optic nerves.
 People can see thanks to the optic nerves.
 These eye nerves can be damaged due to some reasons and lose their function.
 We can list these reasons as follows: